Sam valadi, CC BY 2.0, via Wikimedia Commons; Image Size Adjusted

 NPS Photo, Public domain, via Wikimedia Commons; Image Size Adjusted

 New York is a state in the Northeastern United States.
 It was one of the original thirteen colonies forming the United States.
 Its population of more than 20 million people makes it the fourth most populous state in the United States as of 2020.
-The state is bordered by New Jersey and Pennsylvania to the south, and Connecticut, Massachusetts, and Vermont to the east; it has a maritime border with Rhode Island, east of Long Island, as well as an international border with the Canadian provinces of Quebec to the north and Ontario to the northwest.
 It is sometimes called New York State to distinguish it from its largest city, New York City.

 New York has a diverse geography.
 The southern part of the state is in the Atlantic coastal plain and includes Long Island and several smaller associated islands, as well as New York City and the lower Hudson River Valley.
 The larger Upstate New York region comprises several ranges of the wider Appalachian Mountains, and the Adirondack Mountains in the northeastern lobe of the state.
+The highest elevation in New York is Mount Marcy in the Adirondacks of Northern New York, at 5,344 feet (1,629 meters) above sea level.
 The north-south Hudson River Valley and the east-west Mohawk River Valley bisect these more mountainous regions.
 Western New York is part of the Great Lakes region and borders on the Great Lakes of Lake Ontario and Lake Erie, as well as Niagara Falls.
 The central part of the state is dominated by the Finger Lakes, a popular vacation and tourist destination.

 The area of present-day New York had been inhabited by tribes of the Algonquians and the Iroquois confederacy Native Americans for several hundred years by the time the earliest Europeans arrived.
 French colonists and Jesuit missionaries arrived southward from Montreal for trade.
 In 1609, the region was visited by Henry Hudson sailing for the Dutch East India Company.
 The Dutch built Fort Nassau in 1614 at the confluence of the Hudson and Mohawk rivers, where the present-day capital of Albany later developed.
 The Dutch soon also settled New Amsterdam and parts of the Hudson Valley, establishing the multiethnic colony of New Netherland, a center of trade and immigration.
 England seized the colony from the Dutch in 1664, with the Dutch recapturing their colony in 1673 before definitively ceding it to the English as a part of the Treaty of Westminster the following year.
 In the early 19th century, New York's development of its interior, beginning with the Erie Canal, gave it incomparable advantages over other regions of the east coast and built its political and cultural ascendancy.